fieldtrip/website/tutorial/ica_artifact_cleaning.md

     cfg.component = [10 12]; % to be removed
     data_clean = ft_rejectcomponent(cfg, comp)

-If you have computed the components on a resampled version of the data, you can also use **[ft_rejectcomponent](/reference/ft_rejectcomponent)** to project the artifacts out ofthe original data.
+If you have computed the components on a resampled version of the data, you can also use **[ft_rejectcomponent](/reference/ft_rejectcomponent)** to project the artifacts out of the original data.
 That only requires the component topographies, which are then applied to unmix and re-mix the data at the original sampling rate.

     cfg = [];
     cfg.component = [10 12]; % to be removed